Can Foreigners Buy A House in Mexico?

 The setup costs range from $500 to USD 1,000, and maintenance fees cost around $500 to $ 700 per year.

-Should you hire a lawyer to help with the contract?
+Can I hire a lawyer to help with the contract?

 Your sales contract will be in Spanish, so many buyers like to take the contract to a lawyer (referred to as notaries in Mexico) to review the agreement and give third-party feedback.